pacstall/pacstall-programs/make-a-pacscript.md

 The `build` function is what compiles the package.
 Use multicore as much as possible.
 To get the number of cores in a system, run `nproc`.
 You can use that in combination with `-j$(nproc)` to compile on multicore (`make -j$(nproc)`).

 The install function installs the package.
-The most important thing is to install to `/usr/src/pacstall/pkgname`.
-An example with make would be `sudo make install DESTDIR=/usr/src/pacstall/pkgname`.
+The most important thing is to install to `/usr/src/pacstall/$name`.
+An example with make would be `sudo make install DESTDIR=/usr/src/pacstall/$name`.

 `postinst` is what commands should be run after pkg is installed.
 If you don't need it, leave it out

 `removescript` is what commands should be run after pkg is uninstalled.
 The contents will be remotely sourced when you trigger a `-R pkg` flag.
 This is NOT a script uninstalls the package, just what should be run.
 [Here's an example](https://github.com/pacstall/pacstall-programs/blob/master/packages/tuner/tuner.pacscript) of how that would be done

-You need to save it as `pkgname.pacscript`.
-To add a package to `pacstall-programs`, fork it and create a directory in packages called `pkgname` and add the `pkgname.pacscript` inside it.
+You need to save it as `$name`.pacscript.
+To add a package to `pacstall-programs`, fork it and create a directory in packages called `pkgname` and add the `$name`.pacscript inside it.
 Then send me a pull request.

 ### Remember to wrap everything in double quotes

-You can test it by cd'ing into the directory holding `pkgname.pacscript` and running `sudo pacstall -Il pkgname`.
+You can test it by cd'ing into the directory holding `$name`.pacscript and running `sudo pacstall -Il $name`.
 If it works, good!
 If not, pacstall should tell you what went wrong

 ### Other
 If you need (for some reason) to download files that aren't part of the package (if it didn't ship a `.desktop`, for example), use [GitHub Gists](https://gist.github.com).
 When you download it in your pacscript, use `wget -q <gist>` so there is no output.
 If you need to upload an image (for whatever reason), use [postimg.cc](https://postimg.cc).
 Lastly, do not ask the user for any input unless absolutely necessary.
 Use external variables to detect what you need to know before asking the user.

 ### Opening a PR
-When you complete your script, fork this repo and add your script to packages/`pkgname`/`pkgname`.pacscript.
-Open a PR here and make the title: "Add pkgname" with the label `Package Add`.
+When you complete your script, fork this repo and add your script to packages/`$name`/`$name`.pacscript.
+Open a PR here and make the title: "Add `$name`" with the label `Package Add`.
 Please do one PR per package as the auto checker to make sure pacstall can install it works.

 ### Updating your package
 When you want to update your package, make sure you are on the latest commit (fetch upstream) and change the `version`, `url`, and `hash` (if used).
 Then make a PR and use the label `update pkg`